 Before moving forward in the process of any guardianship and conservatorship, it is important to know the difference.
 A conservator is appointed by the court to manage another person’s estate or financial affairs.
-A guardian, on the other hand, is appointed by the court to manage personal affairs such as health care, education and housing.
+A guardian is appointed to manage personal affairs, such as a health care, education and housing.
 Call us today to discuss any concerns you may have about estate litigation matters.